AFC Wimbledon is a club collectively created, owned and run by its fans.

 Free parking is available in nearby streets.
 Fans are urged to park responsibly and with consideration for local residents.

-A limited number of bicycle racks are also available.
+A limited number of spaces in bicycle racks are also available.

 CATERING FACILITIES AND HOSPITALITY